Patricknshimiyimana/URL-Shortener/README.md

  - Run the Command `mvn spring-boot:run` to start the server

  ## OR
- - Open this link to access a hosted page that demonstrates use of the service: [URL Shortner] (https://url-shortener-patrick.netlify.app)
+ - Open this link to access a hosted page that demonstrates the use of the service: [URL Shortner](https://url-shortener-patrick.netlify.app)

 ## Developer
 Built by [Patrick Nshimiyimana](https://github.com/Patricknshimiyimana)